knownasilya/rfcs/active/0000-transform-attribute-meta-parameter.md

 # Detailed design

-The change will most likely start in `eachTransformedAttribute` ([here](https://github.com/emberjs/data/blob/34f9fc2fcbda0f26a05f4d224cb8e5c6990172ea/packages/ember-data/lib/system/model/attributes.js#L193) which get the attributes for that instance via `get(this, 'attributes')`.
+The change will most likely start in [`eachTransformedAttribute`](https://github.com/emberjs/data/blob/34f9fc2fcbda0f26a05f4d224cb8e5c6990172ea/packages/ember-data/lib/system/model/attributes.js#L193), which gets the attributes for that instance via `get(this, 'attributes')`.
 In the `forEach` the `name` will be used to get the specific attribute, e.g.

 ```js
 var attributeMeta = attributes.get(name);